Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/impl_docs.md

 print(car.name)
 print(Size.Medium.value)
 ```

 However, Jac-lang offers novel language features which allows a programmer to organize their code effortlessly.

-## Separating function/object bodies from their declaration.
+## Separating function/object bodies from their declaration

 In jaclang the declaration of functions and objects can be done independently, as shown in the below code snippet.
 By doing so, it creates an empty shell for the function/object/enum.

 ```python
 can foo();